MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_label.md

 Get the Sensitivity of the label.

 **Returns**: A numerical value.
 Higher value defines higher Sensitivity.
+Sub labels share the priority of their parent label so justification is never required when changing labels among them.

 ### GetTooltip function
 Get the tooltip description of the label.